jtreeves/standup-generator/README.md

 ## Description

 Standup Generator is a module for creating and editing standup files.
 It is a **Perl** package for use on a **MacOS** computer via a CLI configured to work with either zsh or bash.
 It contains three main methods: one for creating a new standup *.txt* file, based on whatever the previous standup file contained; another for opening standup files in your default text editor; and a final one for viewing all the standup files from the past week.
 It also includes a helper method that you can execute via the CLI to update your config files with shortcuts to enable you to execute those main methods with less typing on your end.
+To learn more about how to use the package, visit its barebones [documentation](https://metacpan.org/dist/StandupGenerator) on **CPAN**.

 ## Inspiration